any-docs/css/content/guides/grid_layout/basic_concepts/index.md

 ### Track sizing and minmax

 When setting up an explicit grid or defining the sizing for automatically created rows or columns we may want to give tracks a minimum size, but also ensure they expand to fit any content that is added.
 For example, we may want our rows to never collapse smaller than 100 pixels, but if our content stretches to 300 pixels in height, then we would like the row to stretch to that height.
-This is solved by the {{cssxref("minmax()")}} function.
+This is solved by the `minmax()` function.

 In this example, we use `minmax()` within the `grid-auto-rows` property value.
 By setting `grid-auto-rows: minmax(100px, auto);`, automatically created rows will be a minimum of `100px` tall, and have a maximum of `auto`.
 Setting `auto` as the maximum value allows the track to grow to accommodate its content (up to its `max-content` size) while also sharing any available free space within the grid container.